kristapratico/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/API_LISTING.md

 The client includes analysis of batched documents and is created with an endpoint and credential.
 The credential can be a `TextAnalyticsApiKeyCredential(<"api_key">)` or a token credential from azure.identity.

-The batched operations will accept the documents parameter as a `list[str]`, `list[DetectLanguageInput]`, `list[TextDocumentInput]`, or dict-like representation of the objects.
+The batched operations will accept as input a `list[str]`, `list[DetectLanguageInput]`, `list[TextDocumentInput]`, or dict-like representation of the objects.
 If the user passes in a `list[str]` the ID will be set internally (0 based) and the country_hint/language will use the default.
 Mixing the two types of inputs will be explicitly disallowed.
-The batched operations will return a response consisting of a combined list of the results and errors in the order that the user passed in the documents.
+The batched operations will return a response consisting of a heterogeneous list of result and error objects in the order that the user passed in the documents.

 ## TextAnalyticsClient